chintran27/Reed/README.md

 # REQUIREMENTS

-CDStore is built on Ubuntu 12.04.3 LTS with gcc version 4.6.3.
+REED is built on Ubuntu 12.04.3 LTS with gcc version 4.6.3.

 This software requires the following libraries: